lmangani/cap2wei/README.md

 Simple, brutal scripts to convert HUAWEI TMF binary/text traces to PCAP / PLAIN LOGs

-Extraction/Injection of original IPs,Ports and Timestampts is mostly supported.
+Extraction/Injection of original IP:PORT and TimeStamp to PCAP is mostly supported.

 ### Disclaimer
 The scripts were hacked together quite too fast and barely tested, use at your own risk!